Sunday, December 21, 2014

 What about an early date?
 Are there any sources or people in the early church that clearly held to an early date?

-• The Syriac Version of the New Testament (dated back into the second century) places the date of Revelation in the period of Nero who reign between 64 and 68 AD.
+• The Syriac Version of the New Testament (dated back into the second century) places the date of Revelation in the period of Nero who reigned between 64 and 68 AD.
 It has a superscription which reads: "The Revelation which was made by God to John the Evangelist in the Island of Patmos to which he was banished by Nero the Emperor."

 • Epiphanies (who wrote ca 315-403) believed Revelation to be written at the time of Nero, ca 65-68 AD (Heresies 51:12).